guigrpa/oao/README.md

 As stated in the tagline, *oao* is somewhat opinionated and makes the following assumptions on your monorepo:

 * It uses a **synchronized versioning scheme**.
-In other words: a *master version* is configured in the root-level `package.json`, and other packages will be in sync with that version (whenever they are updated).
-Some packages can be *left behind* version-wise if they're not updated, but they'll jump to the master version when they get some love.
+In other words: a *master version* is configured in the root-level `package.json`, and sub-packages will be in sync with that version (whenever they are updated).
+Some sub-packages can be *left behind* version-wise if they're not updated, but they'll jump to the master version when they get some love.
 * You use **git** for version control and have already initialised your repo.
 * **Git tags** are used for releases (and *only* for releases), and follow semver: `v0.1.3`, `v2.3.5`, `v3.1.0-rc.1` and so on.
-* Some packages may be public, others private (flagged `"private": true` in `package.json`).
-OK, *no assumption here*: rest assured that no private packages will be published by mistake.
+* Some sub-packages may be public, others private (flagged `"private": true` in `package.json`).
+OK, *no assumption here*: rest assured that no private sub-packages will be published by mistake.

 ## Installation